-- Students attain benchmarks of academic success throughout their school years. - All community members graduate from high school and make a successful transition to work life and/or post-secondary education. - Youth develop the skills and attitudes to be responsible and productive community members. - Children have access to community-based programs that support their social, emotional, and academic success. - All parents have the opportunity to continually develop their parenting skills.
+- Students attain benchmarks of academic success throughout their school years. - All community members graduate from high school and make a successful transition to work life, trade school, and/or post-secondary education. - Youth develop the skills and attitudes to be responsible and productive community members. - Children have access to community-based programs that support their social, emotional, and academic success. - All parents have the opportunity to continually develop their parenting skills. - Recognizing and addressing the barriers that prevent all children from having equitable access to resources and opportunities that ensure their success.